The History of TRC

 2000

-The Former Wabash Y reopens as “Renaissance Apartments and Fitness for Life Center” with 101 units of affordable housing and wrap-around supportive services for formerly homeless adults.
+The Former Wabash Y reopens as “Renaissance Apartments and Fitness for Life Center” with 101 units of affordable housing and wrap-around supportive services for formerly unhoused adults.

 2007